vim-is-life/linux-project-1/README.md

 # linux-project-1
-Script is intended to run to set up the pi zero for my project from the moment after user initialization.
+This repo is intended to be able to set up the pi zero for my project from the moment after user initialization in the event of an OS corruption or something of the sort.

 Wifi should be set up and git installed before running this script.
 Download it like the below.
 ``` shell